fyquah/fyquah.github.io/_posts/2014-08-08-cup-pouring-problem.md

 If you are not convivned it will work, try drawing diagrams.
 My friends and I (for the sake of fun) have assembled a project to solve this problems in several programming languages, including a simulation in the web browswer.

 The project is <a href='https://github.com/yihangho/cups' target='_blank'>open source</a> in github, started by a friend of mine.
-I contributed smoe of the languages' algorithms (basically they are the same BFS, implemented differently)
+I contributed some of the implementations and writen the simulation for a web browser (in case you are curious, in <a href="http://jquery.com">jquery</a>)

 As said, the simulation is <a href='/projects/cups/simulate/'>here</a>